Bradley Beal out of Olympics for health and safety reasons - WHIZ News

-Bradley Beal will miss the Olympics after being placed into health and safety protocols and the U.S. men’s basketball team said it will replace him on its roster at a later date.
+Beal will miss the Olympics after being placed into health and safety protocols and USA Basketball said Thursday it will replace him on its roster at a later date.

-The Americans also announced Thursday that forward Jerami Grant has also been played in health and safety protocols “out of an abundance of caution.”
+The Americans also announced that forward Jerami Grant has also been played in health and safety protocols “out of an abundance of caution.”
+Popovich said the Americans didn’t expect that his Olympics would be in jeopardy.

-Beal had started all three exhibition games for the U.S. so far in Las Vegas, averaging 10.3 points on 10-for-21 shooting.
+It is unclear if Beal has been vaccinated.
+He had started all three exhibition games for the U.S. so far in Las Vegas, averaging 10.3 points on 10-for-21 shooting.

 Beal was expected to play for the Americans two years ago in the Basketball World Cup in China, but had to withdraw from consideration before training camp for family reasons.